Since our founding, Gamblin Artists Colors has handcrafted materials with the well-being of artists, their work and the environment in mind.

 Working with Gamsol

 Use only as much thinner as you need for cleaning brushes throughout the painting session and for thinning and formulating painting mediums.
-The best type of container to store thinner for brush cleaning is a metal jar with a sealed top.
+The best type of containers to store thinner for brush cleaning are either glass or metal jars with a sealed top.

 Disposal of oil colors

 Reducing studio waste is an important consideration for many artists.
 Reducing studio waste also has its economic benefits to artists as well.
+Oil painters, in particular, are well positioned to create a "closed system" in their studios by reusing their excess materials in future paintings.
 Here are a few tips:

 Saving, reusing oil colors:

-Instead of letting oil colors dry on your palette in between painting sessions, simply sealing your palette with a layer of plastic wrap will prevent the oil colors from drying out and make them suitable for future use.
+Instead of letting oil colors dry on your palette in between painting sessions, simply sealing your palette with a layer of plastic wrap will prevent the oil colors from drying out.

 Another option is to mix all of the colors that remain on your palette, to make your own, personal Torrit Grey.
 This often yields an interesting neutral/grey color that can be stored in an empty tubes or air-tight jars for future use.